emostov/see-ethe/README.md

     // Check connection, and if they are connected pass the curried deposit()
     // function with the amount entered by the user (depositValue) to
-    // runContractWrite() *note both aformentioned are in the above code snippet if (isConnected()) {
+    // runContractWrite() *note both aforementioned are in the above code snippet if (isConnected()) {
       runContractWrite(deposit(s), { value: depositValue.toString() })
     } else {